bajrangCoder/acode-plugin-acodex/readme.md

 - **Customizable**: You can customize the AcodeX terminal to your preferences.

+- **Multiple sessions**: You can create multiple sessions and session are managed judicially to minimise power drain.

+- **Background Process**: If you will close acode without closing acodex server or terminal in acode then it will be live and when you will open acode again then you can continue without any interuption.

 - **Easy Directory Changing**: You can open any folder with a button click.

 ### API Docs